Haiku Speedbuild

 I recognize Seelowe as a vaporous apparition, but like a glitchy hologram of Princess Leia, the degraded quality of the transmission only serves to make the distant and inspiring person all the more captivating in the mind.

-From Seelowe’s Second Life Profile:
+From Cyanide Seelowe’s Second Life Profile

 VAA

-I am the initial founder, event coodinator, and resident smart-ass of the VAA.
+I am the initial founder, event coordinator, and resident smart-ass of the VAA.
 Our goal is to provide resources, discussion and general useful information for the aspiring and/or well established Second Life artist.
 If you need help, I’m there, or I’ll find someone who will be!

 This is THE place where members of the Second Life art community can get together and share information about Second Life artists, art venues, and anything else related to fostering the arts on the Grid.